 - For every type of library, you can copy the URL of your AODocs library (1) and send it manually to your external user by email or chat.

 Copying the URL to share the AODocs library with the external user

 Below is an example of email notification that the external user could receive:

 Individualized email sent to your external user

-In both cases, the external user will then have to click on the link and accept the permissions required in order to access AODocs library homepage.
+In both cases, the external user then has to click on the link and accept the permissions required to access AODocs library homepage.